History of Mikaela Shiffrin in Timeline

 In 2015, Mikaela Shiffrin was featured in Outside's In Search of Speed.

-2015: Slalom World Championship
+2015: World Championship in Slalom

 February 15, 2016: Victorious Return to Racing

-October 2016: Second-place finish at Sölden
+October 2016: Second Place Finish at Sölden

-In October 2016, Mikaela Shiffrin opened the 2017 season with a second-place finish in giant slalom at Sölden.
+In October 2016, Shiffrin opened the 2017 season with a second-place finish in giant slalom at Sölden.

 November 26, 2016: Fifth in Giant Slalom at Killington

-December 11, 2016: Eleventh Straight World Cup in Slalom
+December 11, 2016: 11th Straight World Cup in Slalom

-December 29, 2016: Sweep of Races at Semmering
+December 29, 2016: Completes Sweep of Races at Semmering

-Between December 19, 2017, and January 9, 2018, Mikaela Shiffrin won 8 of the 9 races on the World Cup circuit (4 SL, 2 GS, and 2 PSL), demonstrating remarkable dominance in the sport.
+Between December 19, 2017 and January 9, Shiffrin won 8 of the 9 races on the World Cup circuit (4 SL, 2 GS, and 2 PSL).

-2017: Late Night with Seth Meyers Interview
+2017: Discussing skiing roots on Late Night with Seth Meyers

 In 2017, Mikaela Shiffrin discussed her skiing roots and aptitude for napping on NBC's Late Night with Seth Meyers.